Here’s what you need to know about aluminum.

 First, let’s address how rust can actually affect aluminum and what you can do to prevent it.

 “When iron-containing metals combine with oxygen, oxidation, and eventually rusting, occurs.
 Because aluminum, like copper, is not an iron-containing metal, it doesn’t actually rust itself.
 If you have a rust stain on an aluminum surface, it’s not because the aluminum itself has rusted.
-More likely, it has been stained from a nearby metal.
+More likely, the stain is from a nearby metal.
 If an iron-containing metal, such as steel, rest on, is attached to, or drips water on another surface, it can create a reddish-brown stain and make it appear that the surface has rusted” (Rust on Aluminum).

 A common decking example of this happening would be if you used stainless steel fasteners on an aluminum deck.
 The aluminum will not rust, but the steel fasteners might, which could cause rust to stain the aluminum.
 The best way of preventing this from happening is by using Zinc coated steel fasteners.
-All of Wahoo Decks’ stainless steel fasteners are Zinc coated to prevent rusting.
+All of Wahoo Decks’ stainless steel fasteners have a Zinc coating to prevent rusting.
 In the Galvanic series of metals and alloys, aluminum and Zinc are side by side.
-Therefore, corrosion of the base metal is not increased by Zinc and is safe to use with aluminum.
-However, if you use a stainless steel fastener that is not Zinc coated, rust and corrosion will occur.
-When it comes to building with an aluminum product always use stainless steel that is Zinc coated to avoid the risk of rust staining.
+Therefore, Zinc does not increase the corrosion of the base metal.
+It is safe to use with aluminum.
+However, rust and corrosion will occur if the stainless steel fastener does not have a Zinc coating.
+When it comes to building with an aluminum product always use stainless steel with a Zinc coating to avoid the risk of rust staining.

 Now that we’ve answered the question of how rust can affect aluminum, it’s time to take a look at how aluminum can corrode, which can happen in certain scenarios.
 To understand this, you need a better comprehension of the physics of aluminum and the process known as Galvanic Corrosion.

 Simply put, often Galvanic Corrosion takes place when aluminum (the anode) comes in contact with a metal like copper (the cathode), in or near saltwater (the electrolyte).
 Saltwater is a perfect example of an electrolyte solution.
-A very common board that is used in decking is ACQ lumber, but due to its high copper content, ACQ is corrosive to many metals, such as, aluminum.
-The ACQs’ highly conductive copper, along with oxygen and rain water cause Galvanic Corrosion of the bare metals.
+Decking commonly uses ACQ.
+However, due to its high copper content, ACQ is corrosive to many metals, such as aluminum.
+The ACQs’ highly conductive copper, along with oxygen and rainwater cause Galvanic Corrosion of the bare metals.
 Therefore, untreated, mill finish steel or aluminum should not have intimate contact with ACQ treated lumber for extended periods of time, especially in the presence of water.
 Keep in mind, the severity of corrosion will depend on the two metals that are in contact with one another.

 “The relative area of the anode and cathode has a pronounced effect upon the amount of corrosion that occurs due to Bimetallic Corrosion.
 A small anode (the less noble metal, such as aluminium) joined to a large cathode (the more noble metal, such as stainless steel) will result in a high current density on the aluminium, and hence a high rate of corrosion.

-The corrosion is concentrated by the area difference.
-Conversely if the area of the anode is large compared to that of the cathode this dilutes the corrosive effect, in most cases to the extent that no problem occurs.
+The area difference concentrates the corrosion.
+Conversely if the area of the anode is large compared to that of the cathode, it dilutes the corrosive effect, in most cases to the extent that no problem occurs.
 It is common practice to use stainless steel fasteners to fix aluminum sheeting or signs, but if aluminium screws were used to fix stainless steel the screws may rapidly corrode” (Galvanic Corrosion Bimetallic Corrosion).